We are Alaska Crane

 Alaska is where we work and heavy lifting is what we do.

-Our entire fleet of arctic-tough cranes can brave temperatures as low as -40 degrees F, making these winter workhorses ideal for year-round, cold-weather operations across Alaska’s arctic and coastal regions.
+Our North Slope Operations includes an entire fleet of arctic-tough cranes that can brave temperatures as low as -40 degrees F, making these winter workhorses ideal for year-round, cold-weather operations across Alaska’s arctic and coastal regions.

 Going on 14 years—and counting— our flawless safety record and industry-leading .66 Experience Modification Rating (EMR) reflect our commitment to safety, injury prevention, and risk mitigation.
 In addition to carrying out our own safety program, we have an in-house team authorized to certify crane operators and riggers, per industry regulations and standards.

 We recently received two awards for outstanding safety records »

 STG Incorporated, the parent company of Alaska Crane, is an Anchorage-based heavy industry contractor that has provided construction services and management across Alaska since 1991.
 In 2001, STG purchased an established crane business, recognizing that the services it provided locally would be compatible with and complementary to its rural work.
 Company owners renamed the newly-purchased business Alaska Crane and began the process of upgrading its equipment fleet.
 In September 2013, Calista Corporation acquired STG Incorporated, which included Alaska Crane and one other subsidiary.